Discrimination against smokers – is it fair?

-Smokers are finding they are being discriminated against on many levels.
-They are banned by law from lighting up in the workplace, in pubs, at bus stops, on beaches, in taxis, in many publicly shared spaces and possibly even in their back garden or on their balconies if their smoke drifts into a neighbour’s home.
+Discrimination against smokers is on the increase.
+Smokers are banned by law from lighting up in the workplace, in pubs, at bus stops, on beaches, in taxis, in many publicly shared spaces and possibly even in their back garden or on their balconies if their smoke drifts into a neighbour’s home.
+(For more information please see Smoking on balconies and the law.)

 Now increasingly jobseekers who happen to be smokers are being confronted with advertisements that specify only non-smokers need apply.